Why This Matters

 Sioux (Dakota, Lakota, Nakota)

-• Three-dialect continuum distinguished primarily by the consonant used for "friend/ally": Dakota uses "d," Lakota uses "l," and Nakota uses "n"—giving each group its name
+- Three-dialect continuum distinguished primarily by the consonant used for the word meaning "friend/ally": Dakota uses "d," Lakota uses "l," and Nakota uses "n."
+Each group's name comes from its own pronunciation of this word.

-• Sacred language of ceremony where specific dialects carry particular spiritual authority, making language preservation inseparable from religious freedom
+- Sacred language of ceremony where specific dialects carry particular spiritual authority, making language preservation inseparable from religious freedom

-Compare: Dakota vs. Lakota vs. Nakota—same language family with high mutual intelligibility, but dialect differences mark distinct tribal identities and geographic histories.
+Compare: Dakota vs. Lakota vs. Nakota: same language family with high mutual intelligibility, but dialect differences mark distinct tribal identities and geographic histories.
 This is your best example when discussing how linguistic variation reflects political organization rather than communication barriers.

 Uto-Aztecan Language Family: Southwest Worldviews